jonlpersson/ed-latimore/site/_posts/2016-10-01-dealing-with-getting-knocked-out-lessons-from-losing-a-fight.md

 There are REAL problems in the world.
 I took an embarrassing loss on television, which sucks for me, but there are people in the world dealing with the loss of life and liberty for no reason other than they were in the wrong place at the wrong time.

-At that point, my mood jumped three levels because I remembered something Randy Couture once told me: “If the worst thing that happens to you in your life is that you lose a fight, then you’re doing alright."
+At that point, my mood jumped three levels because I remembered something Randy Couture once told me: “If the worst thing that happens to you in your life is that you lose a fight, then you’re doing alright.”

 ![Ed Latimore with Randy Couture talking about losing a fight](/assets/images/posts/ed-with-randy-cotoure.jpg "Me with Randy Couture after he gave me that life-changing advice.")